 Good to know

-The most important questions and answers for your start in Vienna
+The most important questions & answers for getting started in Vienna

-You’ll find the most important information to help you get settled in Vienna right here!
-Read more about Vienna’s international community, schools, job opportunities for your family, and much more.
+Find the most important information for getting started in Vienna here!
+Read more about Vienna's international community, schools, job opportunities for your family and much more.

-Today, Vienna is already home to 14 international private schools, offering education, support, and supervision for your children in many different languages.
-“A Brookes Education” will soon open another international school location in Vienna.
-In all public schools, every child also learns at least one foreign language – including English, French, Italian, Spanish, Czech, Slovak, and Hungarian.
+Vienna is already home to 14 international private schools where your children will be cared for and educated in a variety of languages.
+Students in all public primary schools learn at least one foreign language - these include English, French, Italian, Spanish, Czech, Slovak and Hungarian.

-Public transport in Vienna runs 24 hours a day and seven days a week – you can use all means of transport in the metropolitan area for just one euro per day.
-Vienna has an extensive underground, bus, and tram network – the intervals at peak times are just 90 seconds.
+Public transport services in Vienna operate 24 hours a day, 7 days a week – and you can use all public transport services within the metropolitan area for just one euro per day.
+Students pay for the semester pass only Euro 75,-!